japila-books/spark-structured-streaming-internals/docs/StatefulAggregationStrategy.md

 * `initialInputBufferOffset` as the length of `groupingExpressions`
 * `functionsWithoutDistinct` in `Final` mode
 * `child` operator as <<saved, StateStoreSaveExec>> physical operator created above

-NOTE: `planStreamingAggregation` is used exclusively when `StatefulAggregationStrategy` spark-sql-streaming-StatefulAggregationStrategy.md#apply[plans a streaming aggregation].